AndMastro/protein-ligand-GNN/README.md

 conda env create -f environment.yml
 ```

 Note: this file was created from a conda working environment under Windows 11, so some packages may not be available in different versions/OS.
 We suggest to manually install them in this case.
 Edit the file with your system conda envs folder.
+We also provide the ```environment_no_builds.yml``` file for a higher cross-platform compatibility (minor manual edits to the file may be needed).

 For compatibility with EdgeSHAPer code, [this](https://github.com/c-feldmann/rdkit_heatmaps) additional module should be installed.